MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/README.rst

 ---------------

 Before the first build of the BSP, ensure you have cloned the repository and all its submodules.
-To update git submodules, run the following command in "git submodule update --init --recursive" in the root project "P0234_STM32F7508-DK".
+To update git submodules, run the following command in "git submodule update --init --recursive" at the root of this project.

 The |VEEPORT| provides a pre-compiled Mono-Sandbox Application for each toolchain.
 Validate the BSP installation by compiling the BSP to build a MicroEJ